 Furthermore, the insurer will provide any coverage in the form of post-purchase reimbursement, for which you are responsible for claiming yourself.
 According to one mail-order brand, “you may be reimbursed after purchasing your aligners.”

-As you can see, the difference in insurance coverage between Invisalign and mail-order brands is significant and can greatly impact the cost of your invisible braces treatment.
+As you can see, the difference in insurance coverage between Invisalign therapy and mail-order brands is significant and can greatly impact the cost of your invisible braces treatment.

-There are many differences between the two treatments, especially the clear aligners: Invisalign aligners are made of patented SmartTrack™ plastic, which is specially designed for use with orthodontic aligners, for more predictable movement and faster, more reliable, results.
+There are many differences between the two treatments, especially the clear aligners: Invisalign aligners are made of patented SmartTrack™ material, which is specially designed for use with orthodontic aligners, for more predictable movement and faster, more reliable, results.

 Mail-order aligners do not have access to this technology, so they rely on generic plastic, which can impact the effectiveness of the results.
 They may boast that their aligners are made with BPA-free plastic, but all aligner plastic is BPA-free, no matter the brand.